smarty/changelog/cloud/us-autocomplete-pro-api.md

 CHANGES:

-- The response body for `HTTP 4xx` responses is now formatted more like other SmartyStreets APIs.
+- The response body for `HTTP 4xx` responses is now formatted more like other Smarty APIs.
 This response is not to be parsed and may change at any time.
 - The wording and formatting of line items in the diagnostic response just mentioned have been reworked.
 - Previously, a blank input `search` value resulted in `HTTP 200` and a response body containing `{"suggestions":null}` whereas it will now result in `HTTP 422` (unprocessable entity) with a diagnostic report in the response body.
 - Latest internal dependencies